Kotlin/kotlinx.coroutines/docs/flow.md

 </div>

-> You can get full code [here](../kotlinx-coroutines-core/jvm/test/guide/example-flow-25.kt).
+> You can get the full code from [here](../kotlinx-coroutines-core/jvm/test/guide/example-flow-25.kt).

-The output of this example speaks for the way [flatMapLatest] works:
+The output here in this example is a good demonstration of how [flatMapLatest] works:

 ```text
 1: First at 142 ms from start